The programmer's brain - memory and code

 The programmers’s brain, Felienne Hermans

-Sometimes we also think that abbreviation is something that doesn’t matter that much, therefore, she refers a research that points to 19% increase on finding defects for code that does is not abbreviated.
-Three steps to chose better naming (exactly representation from the book):
+Sometimes we also think that abbreviation is something that doesn’t matter that much, therefore, she refers a research that points to a 19% increase in finding defects for code that is not abbreviated.
+Three steps to choosing better naming (exactly representation from the book):

 Besides that, a few takeaways from this section that I haven’t written: